vbatts/docker-utils/README.md

 ```

 This generated Dockerfile is not directly readied for re-use in a `docker build
 ...`, but gives general feedback on the steps taken to build it.
-An where black
+And where black
 holes exist, like files added from local context or the initial import from
 stdin.